 Click here to view different ways to construct a candle heater.

 Kotatsu is a short wooden table traditionally used in Japan.
 Below the table is a source of heat (burning charcoal or an electric heater).
 Draped over the table is heavy blanket or futon to trap the heat.
 You won’t find central heating in most Japanese homes so this is an area in the home that provides warmth for the family.
-Click here to see a picture of one being used; here or here to view step-by-step instructions on how to build a Kotatsu.
+Click here to view step-by-step instructions on how to build a Kotatsu.

 3. Heating Rocks